THREADWALK/digital-loom/README.md

 **Digital Loom** is an innovative, experimental tree-based writing interface designed to empower creators with non-linear storytelling capabilities.
 Powered by advanced AI models like OpenAI's GPT-3, Meta AI's Llama 3, and Google DeepMind Veo 3, it offers a dynamic platform for crafting, exploring, and visualizing narratives.
 This project is under active development, so expect evolving features and documentation as we refine the experience.

-Follow our Social Experiment, weaved by Digital Loom: [Digital Loom](https://x.com/DigitalL0OM)
+Follow our Social Experiment, weaved by Digital Loom: [@DigitalL0OM](https://x.com/DigitalL0OM)

 > **Note**: As an experimental project, the codebase is unstable and documentation is a work in progress.
 We welcome feedback and contributions!